Offer Letter Conditions/Policies and Procedures

 (NOTE: class attendance is required to receive any type of financial aid.
 Students reported for non-attendance by faculty will have their aid reduced or canceled.)

 WITHDRAWALS: Students who withdraw are required to notify the Financial Aid Office and may be required to repay all or part of any financial aid offered for that Semester/T-Term.
 You will be billed for any overpayment.
-If you have any questions, visit https://www.troy.edu/scholarships-costs-aid/financial-aid/forms-policies/withdrawl-affect-financial-aid.html.
+If you have any questions, click here.
 You will not be able to register for an approaching Semester/T-Term until any balance owed is repaid.

-Pell Grant – (Can only be used at one institution for the same enrollment period.)
+PELL GRANT – (Can only be used at one institution for the same enrollment period.)
 Multi-Institution Adjustments: Awards are based on the total eligibility for the offer year.
 If a Pell Grant is received at another institution for the same offer year, your student account will be adjusted and you will be responsible for any balance.
 Typically, until we bill the Department of Education for your disbursed Pell Grant, we are not informed of your use of it at another institution (until that institution also bills the Department of Education) for the same offer year.
-You may avoid this problem by writing on your offer letter that you have used part of your Pell Grant eligibility at another institution.
+You may avoid this problem by printing your offer letter, writing on it that you have used part of your Pell Grant eligibility at another institution, list the name of the institution and submit to the Financial Aid Office.
 You should indicate whether the amount you received was for full time, three quarter time, half time or less than half time enrollment and the number of semesters or quarters you received it.

 SUMMER OFFERS: All offers are set up for the Fall and Spring Semesters/T-Terms only.
 Students desiring assistance for summer will be required to complete a separate application to determine if funds are available for Summer Semester/T-Term 5.
-You can view your offer online at Self-Service.
+You can view your offer online via the TROY Self-Service Portal.
 ALL STUDENTS ARE ENCOURAGED TO SAVE FUNDS FOR THIS PERIOD.

 CHANGE OF STATUS/ADDITIONAL OFFERS: Troy University reserves the right to adjust or cancel any aid if your academic or financial status changes OR if you receive additional types of aid that change your eligibility.